 Furthermore show P units a pronounced heterogeneity in their spiking behavior (fig. 2, Gussin et al. (2007)).
 This is an important aspect one needs to consider when trying to understand what and how information is encoded in the spike trains of the neuron.
-A single neuron might be an independent unit from all other neurons but through different tuning curves a full picture of the stimulus can be encoded in the population while a single neuron only encodes a small feature space.
+A single neuron might be an independent unit from all other neurons but through different tuning curves a full picture of the stimulus can be encoded in the population even when a single neuron only encodes a small feature space.
 This type of encoding is ubiquitous in the nervous system and is used in the visual sense for color vision, PLUS MORE...
 (TODO: refs).
-Even though P units were already modelled based on a simple leaky integrate-and-fire neuron (Chacron et al., 2001) and conductance based (Kashimori et al., 1996) and well studied ((TODO: refS)), but up to this point there no model that tries to cover the full breadth of heterogeneity of the P unit population.
-Having such a model could help shed light into the population code used in the electric sense, allow researchers gain a better picture how higher brain areas might process the information and get one step closer to the full path between sensory input and behavioural output.
+Even though P units were already modelled based on a simple leaky integrate-and-fire neuron (Chacron et al., 2001) and conductance based (Kashimori et al., 1996) and well studied (Bastian (1981), Ratnam and Nelson (2000) Benda et al. (2005)).
+There is up to this point no model that tries to cover the full breadth of heterogeneity of the P unit population.
+Having such a model could help shed light into the population code used in the electric sense, allow researchers gain a better picture how higher brain areas might process the information and get one step closer to the full path between sensory input and behavioral output.